 As an example, if a given machine has 16 MBytes of main memory per processor and 256 KBytes of cache memory per processor, no more than 1/64 or about 1.5% of all directory entries will be used at any one time.
 By using a directory cache of suitable size, we are able to drastically reduce the directory memory.
 Thus either the machine cost is lowered, or the designer can choose to spend the saved memory by making each entry wider.
 For example, if the Dir CV scheme were used with a sparse directory, more pointers i and smaller regions r would result.
 The directory cache size should be chosen to be at least as large as the total number of cache blocks.
-An additional factor of 2 or 4 will reduce the probability of contention over sparse directory more heavily than the others.
-This contention occurs when several memory blocks mapping to the same directory entry exist in processor caches and thus keep knocking each other out of the sparse directory.
+An additional factor of 2 or 4 will reduce the probability of contention over sparse directory entries if memory access patterns are skewed to load one directory more heavily than the others.
+This contention occurs when several memory blocks mapping to the same directory entry exist in processor caches and thus number of number of total main total processor block directory directory clusters processors memory space cache space size scheme overhead (MBytes) (MBytes) (Bytes) 16 64 1024 16 16 Dir 16 13.3% 64 256 4096 64 16 sparse Dir 64 13.1% 256 1024 16384 256 16 sparse Dir 8 CV 4 13.3% keep knocking each other out of the sparse directory.
 Similar reasoning also provides a motivation for making the sparse directory set-associative.
 Since sparse directories contain a large fraction of main memory blocks, tags need only be a few bits wide.
 Sparse directories are expected to do particularly well with a DASH-style architecture.
 In DASH, no directory entries are used if data from a given memory module is cached only by processors in that cluster.
 Since we expect processes to allocate their non-shared data from memory on the same cluster, no directory entries will be used for such data.
 Furthermore with increasing locality in programs, fewer data items will be remotely allocated and thus fewer directory entries will be needed.